-Panchamrut (Charnamrut) is a traditional ayurvedic concoction made for Hindu poojas and religious rituals.
+Panchamrut (Panchamrit, Charnamrut) is a traditional ayurvedic concoction made for Hindu poojas and religious rituals.
 It is made using 5 ingredients (Paanch Amrut) and is considered holy and sacred.
 Here is how to make it.

 About This Recipe

-Panchamrut, also called Charnamrut is a beverage made especially for Hindu poojas and religious rituals.
+Panchamrut, also called Panchimrit or Charnamrut is a beverage made especially for Hindu poojas, auspicious occasions, and religious rituals.
 It is a Sanskrit word where Panch’ means ‘Five’ and ‘Amrit’ means ‘The Nectar Of Gods’.

-Panchamrit is made using 5 main ingredients which when combined in the right quantity enhances the quality of each other.
+Panchamrit is made using 5 main ingredients which when combined in the right quantity enhance the quality of each other.

 It nourishes the skin and keeps hair healthy and black.
 Panchamrut aids a smoother pregnancy as well.
 It is also said to aid sexual potency.

-It is believed that Gods attained immortality after drinking Panchamrut.
+It is believed that the gods attained immortality after drinking Panchamrut.
 Therefore, each ingredient used in it is special and has its own significance.

 The ingredients are mixed and served in a silver or a bronze vessel as these metals are also considered good for health.

 Milk – It symbolizes purity.
-Raw cow’s milk is used to make it.
+Cow milk is used to make it.
+Do not boil the milk for making panchamrut.

 Honey – It grants a sweet and kind speech.

-Yogurt (Dahi) – It aids procreation.
+Yogurt (Dahi, Curd) – It aids procreation.
 Use yogurt made using cow’s milk.

 Tulsi (Indian Holy Basil) – It brings happiness.